danieljbae/CS-4502-Project/README.md

     2. Identify and remove redundant data using correlation analysis (e.g. perhaps "useful" and "cool" vote counts are highly correlated)

 * **Data integration**:
-    1. Aggregate the initial json files into a relational database.
+    1. Aggregate the initial json files into a relational database to improve accessibility.

 * **Data transformation**:
     1. Normalize user attributes such as `compliment_cool`, `compliment_funny`, `compliment_cute` using Z-Scores or Min-Max.
-    2. Use the bag-of-words model to simply review text (i.e. tokenize words, generate feature vectors for sentences)
+    2. Use the bag-of-words model to simply review text (i.e. tokenize words, generate feature vectors for sentences).

-**Classification:**
-    1. TODO

-**Clustering:**
-    1. TODO

 ## List of tools: